EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 python TFLite_detection_image.py --modeldir=TFLite_model
 ```

+The image will appear with all objects labeled.
+Press 'q' to close the image and end the script.
 By default, the image detection script will open an image named 'test1.jpg'.
-To specify a specific image file, use the `--image` option:
+To open a specific image file, use the `--image` option:

 ```
 python TFLite_detection_image.py --modeldir=TFLite_model --image=squirrel.jpg